 - Plug-in dimmers are designed to dim the bulbs of table and floor lamps.

-- Smart dimmers allow you to control your lights from your smartphone or other smart devices.
-Some models of smart dimmers may also offer other features such as programmable timers.
-Scene selectors feature multiple buttons that let you jump to your favorite pre-set lighting levels.
+- Smart dimmers allow you to control lights from a smartphone or other smart device.
+Some models of smart dimmers include programmable timers.
+Scene selectors feature multiple buttons so that you can choose pre-set lighting levels.

-- Some dimmers are now rated for dimmable energy-saving bulbs, such as LED and CFL bulbs.
+- Some dimmers are rated for dimmable energy-saving bulbs such as LED and CFL bulbs.
+Make sure to match the correct dimmer with the lamp using the LED fixture.

 Need help identifying a tool or material?
-Find products fast with image search in The Home Depot app.
+Find products fast with image search in The Home Depot Mobile App.
 Snap a picture of an item you like and we'll show you similar products.